actualbudget/docs/docs/experimental/rule-templating.md

 All functionality described here may not be available in the latest stable release.
 Use the `edge` images for the latest implementation.
 :::

-Rule action templating allows rules to dynamically set fields based on transaction data.
+Rule action templating allows rules to dynamically set fields based on transaction data via meta programming inside the rule.

 Setting the following fields with a rule template is currently supported:
 - notes